-You think offering online ordering, and restaurant delivery services will make business boom learn how to offer these services for profit.
+You think offering online ordering and adding restaurant delivery services will make business boom and learn how to offer these services for profit.

-To grow, restaurants always need to be on the lookout for novel ways to increase their earnings and draw in more customers.
+To grow, restaurants must look for novel ways to increase their earnings and draw in more customers.

-If you don’t already offer online ordering and door-to-door delivery, you should definitely consider these options as they are a sure-fire way to boost both your earnings and customer numbers.
+If you don’t already offer online ordering and door-to-door delivery, you should consider these options as they are a sure-fire way to boost your earnings and customer numbers.

 So keep on reading to find out how to offer online ordering and restaurant delivery services with maximum ease and minimum fuss.